DIY and Crafts

 Image Source/Tutorial: Rainy Day Mum

-We decided ‘A’ we would focus on the animal ANTS after viewing them at the zoo.
-Ant is a fantastic word to use for the letter “a” since the man in the word makes them sound that kids will hear in preschool and elementary school as they start to read.
+We decided that we would focus on the animal ANTS after viewing them at the zoo.
+Ant is a fantastic word to use for the letter “a” since the man in the word makes them sound like what kids will hear in preschool and elementary school as they start to read.

 Ant Colonies Craft